Recover Files From a Formatted Hard Drive

 In our case, we were also able to open and use all the files we recovered.
 Disk Drill performed as advertised, which is rare for most software.

 We did not run into any issues with Disk Drill.
-The user interface was clean and intuitive, and even the most basic users of our team found it easy to navigate.
+The user interface was clean and intuitive.
+Whether you’ve worked with data recovery tools before or not, even beginners can navigate it without any trouble.
 It worked as expected, and many customization options helped us zero in on missing files.

 Did you know?
-We also put Disk Drill through rigorous testing to evaluate its safety and reliability for your PC, ensuring that it won’t cause any issues or harm your system during the data recovery process.
+We also put Disk Drill through rigorous testing to evaluate its safety and reliability for your PC.
+It won’t harm your system during the data recovery process.

 Option B: Recuva Data Recovery

 Piriform, the team that made CCleaner, the tool that cleans up registry files, is also the mind behind Recuva.
-It is touted to be a simple but powerful tool for data recovery.
+It is touted to be a simple but decent tool for data recovery.

-Recuva is a reliable recovery solution that allows you to recover files from a formatted hard drive for free.
+Recuva is a reliable recovery solution that allows you to recover formatted HDD data for free.
 It is a fast, lightweight software solution that you can use to retrieve pictures, music, documents, videos, emails, and other important data.
 But any added functionality requires you to shell out some money, which then gives you access to customer support.
 Still, even its paid, professional version is quite budget-friendly.

 Installation

-The downloadable setup for Recuva is just over 7MB, making it quite light.
+The downloadable setup for Recuva is just over 7MB, which is quite light for this kind of software.
 There is also a portable version that you can keep handy on a different device or move around with you.

 Performance